wawandco/oxpecker/docs/PLUGINS.md

 ## But how to?

-Even tho plugins are intended to have independence across them, there are some key interfaces that plugins need to meet to be wired in the CLI.
+Even tho plugins are intended to have independence, there are some key interfaces that plugins need to meet to be wired with the CLI.

 #### [Command]()